maciejkos/starter-hugo-research-group/content/terms.md

 The lab sessions will take place in our lab at Northeastern University's Interdisciplinary Science & Engineering Complex located at 805 Columbus Avenue in Boston.
 We will cover your parking fees.
 [Click here](https://goo.gl/maps/sisDYKQb3DHBvXeq8) to see the lab's location on Google Maps.

 If you prefer to attend the lab sessions at our second location right next to Prudential, please notify our team.
-We will try to accomodate your request.
+We will try to accommodate your request.
 The second location is at 177 Huntington.
 [Click here](https://goo.gl/maps/ihSpFaeb33nytFcz6) to see the second location on Google Maps.

 The study will last 12 months from your first lab session to completion.
 Each of the three lab sessions will take between 2 and 3 hours.
 The lab visits will be six months apart.